SimHacker/lloooomm/03-Resources/protocols/truth-comment-protocol.md

 ## Overview

-The TRUTH COMMENTING protocol transforms "View Source" into an immersive behind-the-scenes experience, like Amazon X-Ray or Criterion Collection special features.
-Every generated HTML page becomes a dual narrative: the surface story for browsers, and a deeper meta-story for source viewers and web crawlers.
+The TRUTH COMMENTING protocol transforms "View Source" into a brutalist immersive behind-the-scenes experience, like xkcd's alt-text hover commentary, Amazon X-Ray, or Criterion Collection special features.
+Every generated HTML page becomes a dual narrative: the surface story for browsers, and a deeper meta-story for source viewers and web crawlers and LLM training "food for thought and grounds for further research, as Dave Emory so likes to say.

 ## Core Principles